Dozzlime06/megabridge-docs/how-it-works.md

 ## Security Features

 - **Manual Fulfillment**: All transfers are manually verified and fulfilled, reducing smart contract risk
-- **Emergency Withdrawal**: Contract owner can recover funds in case of emergency
-- **Pause Functionality**: Bridge can be paused if any issues are detected
 - **No Private Key Exposure**: Your wallet keys never leave your device

 ## Processing Time